 Holiday Display at the Floral Showhouse

-For the month of December, the Floral Showhouse’s Holiday Display will feature poinsettias, cyclamen, azaleas, free flying tropical songbirds alongside their Life on Display exhibit.
-Until then, take a drive by and enjoy the outdoor holiday decorations!
-Dec 1-31 only.
+The Floral Showhouse’s Holiday Display will feature poinsettias, cyclamen, azaleas, free-flying tropical songbirds alongside their Life on Display exhibit.
+If you don’t feel like going inside, at least take a drive by and enjoy the outdoor holiday decorations!

 Toronto Power Sound & Light